DavidJKTofan/cloudflare-pages-template/README.md

 ## Step 1

 Clone this Repository to your own GitHub account.

+Or download this Repository as a ZIP file by clicking the green button that says "<> Code" and clicking "Download ZIP", then extract the contents to a new folder, and upload the content (and only the content; not the folder) of that folder to a new GitHub Repository.

 ## Step 2